HugoChurches/Web-Dev-2020-L3/Readme.md

-This is the second lab practice from our Web Development course, dated 26th February, 2020.
-This is my resume, I've added a few more CSS features.
+This is the third lab practice from our Web Development course, dated 4th of March, 2020.
+This is a practice on Flexboxes

 -Hugo Churches